BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 1) PA Systems

 A PA or Public Address Systems works as a speaker.
 It amplifies, connects, and distribute your sound to the public.
 It allows you to be heard.
 It is having a speaker but produces better sound.
-It is a complete set of speakers, phones, cables, mixers, and amplifiers in a smaller tool that you can easily bring around.
+It is a complete set of speakers, phones, cables, mixers, and power amplifier in a smaller tool that you can easily bring around.
 There are different options and brands when it comes to a PA System that you can choose from.

 How do you usually set it up?
 It is pretty easy!
 Just plug your mic and instrument to a PA speaker.
 Add two regular speakers and a mixer, and now you got a setup that can give you great sound.